The purpose of this role is to:

 • Liaise whenever appropriate with feeder schools and support agencies.

-• Contribute to the advice and guidance and assessment of prospective learners, e.g. student interviews and open days.
+• Contribute to the advice, guidance, and assessment of prospective learners, e.g. student interviews and open days.

 • Contribute to course marketing activities.